cayasso/mongo-oplog/README.md

 ## Run tests

-Configure MongoDB for ac active oplog:
+Configure MongoDB for active oplog:

 Start MongoDB with: